RotherOSS/doc-otobo-installation/content/installation-docker.rst

 * `${OTOBO_NGINX_WEB_HOST}`
 * `${OTOBO_NGINX_WEB_PORT}`

-There are various possibilites for customizing the nginx configuration.
+There are various possibilities for customizing the nginx configuration.
 One way is to use a locally built image that is derived from the image `otobo-nginx-webproxy`.
 In such a local image, nginx can be configured in a very flexible way.